genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

    ```
    > **NOTE**
    > If the head of the branch cannot be built (it occurs from time to time), please try the tagged version which I confirmed to be built.
-   > As of 24 June 2020, the latest confirmed tag is [freebsd-20200624](https://github.com/genneko/joplin/releases/tag/freebsd-20200624) and it can be checked out as follows:
+   > As of 2 Aug 2020, the latest confirmed tag is [freebsd-20200802](https://github.com/genneko/joplin/releases/tag/freebsd-20200802) and it can be checked out as follows:
    > ```
    > git checkout freebsd-20200624
    > ```